emir4169/hueprism/README.md

 248: Duplicates the first item in the stack.

+50: Skips next instruction if (Input 1) is (Input 2).

-249: Skips next instruction if (Input 1) is zero.
+51: Skips next instruction if (Input 1) is zero.

 250: Discards the first item in the stack.